Inscale's Guide to Analytical Balances

 A low to mid-range costing analytical balance from A&D. The HR analytical balance series comes complete with parts counting and checkweighing features in addition to density determination and percent weighing, ideal when weighing chemicals or medicines with an optimum weight in mind.
 Similar to the Nimbus, the HR has adjustable feet and uses space saving rotary doors to protect the balance weighing chamber.

-Relatively new on the market, the Adam Eclipse analytical balance is a premium weighing balance that includes a wide range of precision weighing features and one of the largest readouts available (0.0001g readability), making it one of the best analytical balances in the weighing industry.
-The Eclipse expands on the Nimbus and HR series in terms of applications with formulation and accumulation of weight features.
-The balance is equipped with sealed keypads, overload protection and protective weighing chamber, and can be used in laboratory and university environments for pharmaceutical, food and veterinary related tasks.
+Relatively new on the market, the Adam Equinox Analytical Balances is a premium weighing balance that includes a wide range of precision weighing features and one of the largest readouts available (0.0001g readability), making it one of the best analytical balances in the weighing industry.
+The balance is equipped with a full colour touchscreen display, parts counting function and a protective weighing chamber.
+This weighing machine can be used in laboratory and university environments for pharmaceutical, food and veterinary related tasks.

 Inscale offers a wide range of analytical balances from A&D, Kern and Adam Equipment.
-If you require any further information about analytical balances or precision balances then please contact us, we are happy to discuss any queries you may have.
+If you require any further information about analytical balances or precision balances then please Get In Touch, we are happy to discuss any queries you may have.